jlengrand/Ivolution/README.markdown

-#Take on picture of yourself a day, simply get the results!
+#Take one picture of yourself a day, simply get the results!

 **[FaceMovie](http://www.youtube.com/watch?v=JueOY7EtXrQ)** is a simple project that aims at helping you create videos of yourself over time, using photos as input.